 There is an 'ancient' tradition, started by some shrewd farmers about 100 years ago when they were left with too many grapes, of eating twelve grapes at the twelve bongs of midnight.
 This is a fun ritual, only spoiled by the fact that it is almost impossible to buy seedless grapes in Spain - in the rush to chomp down the dozen grapes, everyone ends up biting into a seed and pulling a silly face.
 A word of advice - there are four higher-pitched chimes just before the main ones at midnight (known as 'los cuatros') that announce the start of the real ones - make sure you don't start eating your grapes.
 It catches people out each year - one year a television presenter made fatal error!
 For every grape you get right, you will get a month's good luck.

 January 6 is virtually as important as Christmas itself, especially for kids, as this is the day when they get their presents.
 The fun starts the evening before, when the three kings lead their procession through the streets, throwing sweets to the children.
 The next morning, the children wake up to find their presents have been left overnight (rumors that Santa moonlights as the Three Kings when times are hard are unfounded).

-Everyone also eats Roscón, a sweet, donut-shaped bread (though much bigger than a donut) covered in glacier cherries and sugar.
+Everyone also eats Roscón, a sweet, doughnut-shaped bread (though much bigger than a doughnut) covered in glacier cherries and sugar.
 A plastic toy is buried inside the mixture, so don't dive in too quickly.
 He or she who finds the toy gets good luck for the next year (double the luck if they also ate the grapes on New Year's Eve!)